wso2-attic/docs-ciam-cloud/en/docs/get-started/quickstart.md

 ## Step 4: Share organization details

-Once the organization admins are defined, you (as the super administrator) need to share the access URL of the sub organizations with the relevant administrators.
+Once the organization admins are defined, you (as the super administrator) need to share the access URL of the sub organizations with the relevant administrators in each sub organization.

 You can get an organization's access URL by switching to the organiztaion on the Management Console.
 The format of a sub organization URL is as follows: